perfectly-preserved-pie/larentals/pipelines/qgis_cpuc_broadband_to_gpkg.md

 - your point location likely differs from CPUC’s rooftop/address point, and/or
 - some provider polygons don’t overlap the exact point.

-You can also just run this sqlite3 command against your GeoPackage to see which polygons intersect the listing point:
+You can also just run this sqlite3 command against the GPKG to see which polygons intersect the listing point:

 ```bash
 sqlite3 assets/datasets/larentals.db "